Antoine Galiot Mandat de Grancey: After 1789

-An officer of the National Guard in the Tuileries garden.

 The assault on the Tuileries on 10 August 1792.
 The defence in the palace became disorganised after Galiot Mandat de Grancey was shot.

 In 1789 Antoine Galliot Mandat was aged 58.
 He was head of the 4th Legion of the National Guard.
 He lived at rue Chapon, n° 3.
 Brave and loyal to his oath to defend the inviolability of the head of state and the head of state's house, he supported the new ideas but remained highly devoted to Louis XVI.
 He inspired great confidence in the royal court (in the words of Adolphe Thiers "to the cause by his energy and his lights".
 His remarks leave no doubt as to his fidelity to the king:

 I know the fate in store for me, but I reply for the king's fate until my last breath.
 I shall never leave my post voluntarily.

 His ideas favouring a constitutional monarchy arose from those close to the king.
 Madame Campan, whose father was a friend of Mandat, answered Louis XVI's question "Who is this Mandat who at this moment commands the National Guard?" by saying "Sire, he is the most faithful of your subjects, but with much loyalty and very little intelligence.
 He is in the interests of the Constitution.".
 The National Guard's attitude in 1792 was less loyal than Mandat's, though it varied from battalion to battalion:

 One evening, on an excellent National Guard arriving at the Tuileries, the Queen went to the petit jardin du Dauphin, from which she returned via the terrasse de l’Eau.
 The federates passing along the quay, spotting the Queen, insulted her.
 Marie-Antoinette wanted to withdraw, but the National Guards begged her to do nothing and left them "to make these wits learn that we are not afraid of them".
 They thus cried "Long live the King and the royal family!".
 The federates complained about this at the Assembly the following day and the Assembly, although informed of their insolence, congratulated them.
 The National Guards who accompanied the Queen were from the battalion of the Filles Saint Thomas.

 Guy de Rambaud also wrote that "the bataillon des Filles-Saint-Thomas, bataillon des Petits-Pères, bataillon de Henri IV and bataillon des Grands Augustins, protected us from brigands and rebels".

 Antoine Galiot Mandat "always offered his head as a guarantee of the king's good intentions", but after the flight to Varennes and due to revolutionary propaganda he could no longer succeed in convincing all the national guards.
 The battalions of the Saint-Antoine and Saint-Marceau faubourgs were openly hostile to him from 1789 onwards and in the other battalions the poorest guards were favourable to Jacobin ideas.